Opalinium/nocturna-docs/privacy.md

 **How long we keep data:**
 - Moderation logs: Until you delete them
 - Voice activity: 7 days
-- Message content: Deleted when message is deleted from Discord, or automatically after 6 months/180 days (2 years/730 days for premium servers)
+- Message content: Deleted when message is deleted from Discord, or automatically after 1 year/365 days (2 years/730 days for premium servers)
 - Invite tracking: 30 days
 - Your settings/tags: Until you delete them
 - Premium subscription data: Duration of subscription plus 90 days after expiration
 - Custom branding settings: Duration of premium subscription
 - Archived anti-raid custom patterns: 3 months after premium expires (automatically deleted after 3 months)
+- Ticket transcripts: Retained in export thread until manually deleted by staff

 **Premium message retention:**
 - Premium servers receive extended message log retention of 2 years (730 days)
 - Message logs are automatically deleted after 2 years for premium servers
-- If premium subscription ends, message logs revert to standard 6-month (180-day) retention
+- If premium subscription ends, message logs revert to standard 1-year (365-day) retention
-- Existing message logs beyond 180 days are deleted within 30 days of subscription ending
+- Existing message logs beyond 365 days are deleted within 30 days of subscription ending

 **Important:** If you remove the bot from your server, your data stays in our database.
 To delete it, contact us with your server ID and we'll remove it within 30 days.